 With our Kubernetes deployment, these files are built using Helm charts.

-The catalog properties files your organization has depends on what data sources you connect to with SEP.
+The necessary catalog properties files depend on what data sources you connect to with SEP.
 You can configure as many as you need.
 In our deployments, these configuration files are built using the YAML configuration files.

 Customization best practices#